Using good examples in IELTS essays

 So, if you finish a body paragraph with an example, make sure you add one more sentence that connects it back to the question.

-👍 How to put good examples in IELTS essays 👍
+Good examples in IELTS essays 👍

 OK, so those were three BAD ways to add examples to your body paragraphs.
 But what makes a good example?
 Well, the key to having a good example is simply to think of something in the real world that you have seen or observed that supports your argument.
 It should be something general (so not personal) and it should be something fairly obvious (we are writing an IELTS essay, not a university dissertation!)